-Students must be aware that when they leave school grounds they are required to be back in school in time for their next class.
-Attendance is taken every period and any student who fails to return to class or arrives late will face the consequences outlined in the Student Conduct and Discipline policy as well as the attendance policy.
+Students must be aware that, when they leave school grounds, they are required to return to school in time for their next class.
+Attendance is taken every period and any student who fails to return to class or arrives late will face the consequences outlined in the Student Code of Conduct and Discipline policy as well as the Attendance and Tardiness policy.
 Students who return late to class after leaving campus may be subject to having that privilege revoked.
-Attendance is taken every period and any student who fails to return to class or arrives late will face the consequences outlined in the discipline code.

-Students will not be allowed to loiter in the parking lot, including hanging out in cars, or on school grounds if they leave the building during the school day.
+Students who leave the building during the school day will not be allowed to loiter in the parking lot or on any other school grounds.